 A15: Not often.
 Some Deaf and hard of hearing individuals do rely on lipreading for communication but the majority of them use it in addition to Sign Language as support.
 Not the main form of communication.
 For other individuals, an oral interpreter may be the best means of ensuring effective communication in the medical setting.
 However, the ability of a Deaf or hard of hearing individual to speak clearly does not mean that he or she can lip read effectively.
 Indeed, because lipreading requires some guesswork, very few Deaf people rely on lipreading alone for exchanges of important information.
 Forty to sixty percent of English sounds do not look alike when spoken.
-On average, even the best lip-readers only understand 25% of what is said to them, and many Deaf individuals understand far less.
-Lipreading may be particularly difficult in the medical setting where complex medical terminology is often used therefore it is never recommended within the Industry as the ONLY method.
+On the average, even the best lip readers only understand 25% of what is said to them, and many Deaf individuals understand far less.
+Lipreading may be particularly difficult in the medical setting where complex medical terminology is often used therefor it is never recommended within the Industry as the ONLY method.

 Q16: Do written notes offer an effective means of communicating with Deaf and hard of hearing individuals?

 A16: This will depend on the reading/education/geographical level of the Deaf or hard of hearing individual.
-For many Deaf individuals, the services of a sign language interpreter offer the only effective method of communication.
+For many Deaf individuals, the services of a sign language interpreter offers the only effective method of communication.
 However, some Deaf or hard of hearing individuals who do not use sign language, such as individuals who have lost their hearing later in life, may communicate more effectively in writing with their health care providers.

 A17: Yes.
 Health care providers that offer training sessions, health education, or conferences to the general public must make these events accessible to Deaf and hard of hearing individuals.
 28 C.F.R.
 36.201 (http://www.ada.gov/reg3a.html#Anchor-3800) and 36.202 (http://www.ada.gov/reg3a.html#Anchor-35326).
 In addition to interpreters, there are a variety of assistive listening devices that may be appropriate to eliminate problems with distance and background noise for hard of hearing individuals wishing to attend these sessions.